branflake2267/docs/build_config_example/README.md

 * View output in `./build/output/index.html` to start from the main page.
 * View output in `./build/output/myproduct/index.html` to start from the myproduct page.

+### Build Directory
+Everything in the build directory is generated.
+The build directory can be cleaned at any time and generated again.

+* `./build/_temp` - doxi output
+* `./build/input` - doxi input
+* `./build/output` - html output
+* `./build/repos` - cloned git repos